backand/docs/source/includes/_integrations.md

     console.log(response);
 ```
-Once you have the Facebook user ID, you can use the Graph API to access any available Facebook data.
+Once you have the Facebook user ID and access token, you can use the Graph API to access any available Facebook data.

 * See the Facebook Graph API docs at [https://developers.facebook.com/docs/graph-api](https://developers.facebook.com/docs/graph-api)
 * You'll also need a valid Facebook Access Token for your application.
-Use [Facebook's access token tool](https://developers.facebook.com/tools/accesstoken/) to obtain one.
+See the [section above](#obtaining-the-facebook-access-token), or use [Facebook's access token tool](https://developers.facebook.com/tools/accesstoken/) to obtain one.
 * Facebook offers [additional tools](https://developers.facebook.com/tools-and-support/)

 At this point, you're ready to work with the API.
 For example, you can use this sample code to get a list of a user's friends in Facebook: